nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Let's try entering the following command in the Command Line: `add_vendor n/Jane Tan p/91234567 e/janet@example.com a/743, Jurong Mall, #05-245 company/Jane's Florist`.

-This means we are adding a new vendor, with the name `Jane Tan`, phone number `91234567`, email `janet@example.com`, address `743, Jurong Mall, #05-245` and company name `Jane's Florist` to the vendor list.
+This means you are adding a new vendor, with the name `Jane Tan`, phone number `91234567`, email `janet@example.com`, address `743, Jurong Mall, #05-245` and company name `Jane's Florist` to the vendor list.

 Once successful, you should see the following on your screen: